IntlAssocCompAndPhil/iacapconf.org/index.md

 ## Special Tracks

+### Automation in Science

+From *software-intensive science* (e.g., computational biology, chemistry, etc.) to machine learning techniques in fields like particle physics, computational methods have been playing an increasingly important, and often indispensable, role in the way we conduct scientific inquiry.
+Increasingly, the role they play can be characterized as automation, since these techniques accomplish tasks previously conducted exclusively by human intervention.
+This track invites papers that aim to explore the philosophical (i.e., epistemological, ethical, or civilizational) implications of such a development from perspectives such as philosophy of science, philosophy of technology and/or philosophy of computation amongst others.

 ### Epistemology of ML

-Machine learning technologies from deep neural networks to language models are being increasingly used in both formal and practical inquiry— e.g., science, policy-making, finance, etc.— in novel and important ways.
+Contemporary Machine learning (ML) approaches are being increasingly used in both formal and practical inquiry— e.g., science, policy-making, finance, etc.— in novel and important ways.
 Yet, their epistemic properties, roles, import and status are far from established.
-We invite papers that explore epistemological matters in ML technology.
+We invite papers that explore epistemological issues in machine learning and its applications.

-### Ethics of AI

-The recent rise in the use of multimodal data science technologies— often categorized under the umbrella of Artificial Intelligence— in diverse socially consequential contexts (e.g., governance, medicine, etc.) has brought with it an abundance of ethical concerns across several domains deemed of moral relevance.
-While much has been written on the possible harms of AI technologies related to discrimination, privacy, governance and automation, an ethics of AI from a philosophical perspective can also offer a much more fundamental understanding of ethical concerns that go beyond just the accounting or the mitigating of harms.
-We invite papers that aim to expand on this latter, broader dimension of ethical concerns in AI.

 ### Pragmatics of LLMs

-Recent advances in large language models, and the increasing institutional adoption of favoured services, create opportunities for philosophers to develop experience-based frameworks for professional practice and philosophical work.
+Recent advances in large language models (LLMs), and the increasing institutional adoption of favoured services, create opportunities for philosophers to develop experience-based frameworks for professional practice and philosophical work.
 This track invites papers examining how philosophers develop norms and guidance for LLM use in research, professional, and collegial contexts, addressing questions of professional responsibility, pedagogical guidance, and the identification of problematic practices, informed by recent developments in LLM capabilities.

 ## Workshop proposals

+A workshop typically lasts around 90 min.
+Various formats are possible, from a themed session with various pre-selected papers on a defined topic to book symposia.
+If you have an idea but are unsure about its fit, please contact us beforehand.
 For a workshop proposal, please provide:

-* (a) a short abstract (approx. 200-300 words) describing the workshop in such a way as to be displayed in the conference program.
-Please add
+* (a) a short abstract (approx. 200-300 words) describing the workshop in such a way as to be displayed in the conference program;
-* (b) a  long abstract (approx.) 1000 words that describes and justifies the  workshop topic in more detail.
-We also ask that you upload
+* (b) an extended abstract (approx.) 1000 words that describes and justifies the workshop topic in more detail; and
-* (c) a set of short abstracts for each paper in the workshop.
+* (c) upload a set of short abstracts for each paper in the workshop.

 # Submission Information